alexandros3015/tank-game/README.md

 - A working computer (important that it does work)
 - A friend (we all know you have none)
 - God level reflexes
 - Why are you playing this random ass game

+## Multiplayer

+Coming soon.
+You can run a dedicated server build and connect to it with the join button but proper servers aren't a thing yet.